Not by a long shot, in fact it’s trending in all design styles!

-Most people associate faux finishing with ragging or sponging that their friend or sister tried 20 years ago and went terribly wrong.
-I’ve even had clients tell me they hired their painter or handyman who said they can faux finish and totally botched the job.
+Most people associate faux finishing with ragging or sponging that their friend or sister tried 20 years ago and went wrong.
+I’ve even had clients tell me they hired their painter or handyman who said they could faux finish and botched the job.
 UGH!
 I can’t tell you how many finishes I had to re-do.
 I don’t understand why someone would let an untrained person faux their walls.
 Would you hire your plumber to rewire your house?
-NO, so why would we hire a guy that does straight painting to create ART on your walls?
+NO, so why would we hire a guy who does straight painting to create ART on your walls?

 Another example is this Chevron stencil design.
 Sure you can buy it in wallpaper, but why do that when you can just faux it.

-I hope I changed your perception on how decorative painting and faux finishes can enhance and add elegance to a space.
+I hope I changed your perception of how decorative painting and faux finishes can enhance and add elegance to space.
 The possibilities are endless!

 If you want to learn how to start making money with your hobby get the details HERE